-Aya Hashimoto is a Program Manager for the TOMODACHI Initiative.
+Aya Hashimoto is Director of Programs for the TOMODACHI Initiative.
 She manages and executes TOMODACHI Initiative programs geared toward developing high school, college students and young professionals.
 Prior to joining TOMODACHI Initiative, Ms. Hashimoto served with the U.S. Forces Japan.
 During her time with U.S. Forces Japan, she managed and was responsible for several projects and initiatives including a mentoring program that was recognized as a best practice.
 She participated in Operation Tomodachi in 2011 as a Logistics Coordinator.
 Ms. Hashimoto has 20 years of business experience in the U.S. and Japan’s private and government sectors holding positions directly reporting to senior management, including company presidents and military high ranking officials.
 She holds a Bachelor’s Degree in Humanities from Keisen Woman’s College and a Master of Business Administration from the University of Phoenix.

 Kaoru Utada is a Japanese-American Shin-Nisei (new second generation) “reverse import” from New York.
 Ms. Utada joined the TOMODACHI Initiative as a Program Manager in March 2013 and has developed and managed over 20 programs annually that provided opportunities to students and young professionals with a focus on promoting educational, cultural and leadership opportunities.
 Having entered into the role of Alumni Manager in October 2015, she is excited to be able to continue to foster the “TOMODACHI Generation” of leaders, thinkers and doers committed to the improvement of their communities and countries by addressing the issues surrounding the world today.
 Prior to joining the TOMODACHI Initiative, Ms. Utada worked for close to ten years in the broadcast news industry where she directed and produced news segments at both American and Japanese television networks (ABC News, Fuji TV, and NHK) covering a wide variety of topics related to social, economic, political, and international news.
 Ms. Utada first joined the U.S.-Japan Council in 2010 as an inaugural member of the Emerging Leaders Program; nominated and selected for her work in New York founding and leading a 501(c)3 nonprofit (HAA Inc.) that unifies young bilingual bicultural Japanese Americans who have been educated in the Japanese Weekend School system across the 50 states and beyond.
 Ms. Utada has also collaborated with Hibakusha (survivors of the atomic bombs) to help tell their stories to the next generation in the United States; worked with the Human Rights Watch to research corporate social responsibility of Japanese businesses; and created a documentary with Stanford University on the educational opportunities for students from the Tohoku region in post-3.11 Japan.
 Ms. Utada is an alumna of Skidmore College, having graduated with a degree in Asian Studies and Psychology.

-Administrative & Office Manager, TOMODACHI Initiative
+Finance & Office Manager, TOMODACHI Initiative

 Hiromi Kato joined the TOMODACHI Initiative in August 2014 and is in charge of administrative work, office management and general book keeping.
 In addition, she assists the Executive Director and with the logistics for events held by TOMODACHI.
 Prior to working for TOMODACHI, Ms. Kato worked for two French companies; in one organization, she worked as an Executive Assistant for the Chairman of the Financial Department and as an Administrator/Coordinator for the Quality Control Department at a Kitchen and Home Appliance company.
 Ms. Kato also worked as a Trade Manager for the U. S. State of Oregon Japan Representative Office.
 In this capacity, she introduced various Oregon products to the Japanese market for new business development and to increase existing business, and assisted with general affairs at the office for 7 years.
 She has a diploma from Portland State University, Oregon, in the United States as an economic major, minoring in business administration.